directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo systemctl start directus.service
 ```

-Now, your dockerized Directus application is running as a background service and will automatically restart in case of failures or system reboots.
+By executing this command, your Dockerized Directus application will run as a background service.
+One of the advantages of this setup is that the service will automatically restart in case of failures or system reboots, ensuring continuous availability.

 Run the following command to check the status of the service: